In This Section

 View the latest meeting minutes

-A joint Murray-Waroona LEMA and Local Recovery Plan (LRP) is currently being prepared, following amalgamation of the Shire of Murray and Shire of Waroona Local Emergency Management Committees in December.
+A joint Murray-Waroona LEMA and Local Recovery Plan (LRP) has been prepared, following amalgamation of the Shire of Murray and Shire of Waroona Local Emergency Management Committees in December 2020.

 Volunteers are an integral part of delivering emergency service activities across our district.
 We have five Volunteer Bush Fire Brigades (VBFB) and one State Emergency Service (SES) Unit operating within Murray.